matt-dray/soccercolleagues/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-A work-in-progress, proof-of-concept R package to help you find the past and current team mates of a named footballer, or to find a team mate shared by multiple players at some point.
-Inspired by pub-quiz questions in this style.
+A work-in-progress, proof-of-concept R package to help you find:

+-   past and present team mates of a named footballer
+-   a single team mate shared by multiple players at some point

 This package is dependent on [the excellent {worldfootballR} package by Jason Zivkovic](https://jaseziv.github.io/worldfootballR/), which helps